Last updated on June 25th, 2020 at 10:35 am

 DAY 1 MOALBOAL ITINERARY

 For the first day in your Moalboal itinerary you can do island hopping in Pescador Island where you can have amazing snorkeling spots.
-Apart from this you will be able to see sardines and turtles so close to Moalboal beaches.
+Apart from this you will be able to see sardine battle run and turtles so close to Moalboal beaches.
 It’s so incredible.
 We also recommend you to rent a kayak.
 We rented a transparent kayak and it was amazing we could spot turtles close to us.

 You can visit the local market and get some food for your island hopping in Pescador Island and snorkeling around.
 After the island hopping time to watch a nice sunset.
 And for nightlife dinner and a drink around Panagsama Beach is the perfect place where you can find a few restaurants and bars.